let-the-dreamers-rise/dreamscape-atlas/README.md

 ## 🎯 The Problem

 > Current dream journaling apps treat dreams as isolated text entries.
-They miss a fundamental neuroscience insight: **the brain doesn't store dreams as discrete events — it consolidates them through hippocampal replay, forming associative memory clusters during sleep.**
+They miss a fundamental neuroscience insight: **the brain doesn't store dreams as discrete events — it consolidates them through hippocampal replay, forming associative memory clusters during sleep**

 Meanwhile, brain-computer interfaces collect intimate cognitive data without meaningful consent frameworks.
 Users have **no cognitive liberty** — no right to control, export, or delete their own neural data.